finch-arch/BIT-Notes/README.md

     - Authtoken is used for safe and secure Authorization

 - **Dynamic Content**
-    - Instead of relying on static content, our app fetches , cache and renders content from database.
+    - Instead of relying on static content, the app fetches, caches and renders content from the database.

 - **Posts CRUD**
-    - Admins can create, update, delete event posts.
+    - Admins can create, update, and delete event posts.

 #### Web